Kiwi takes flight as New Zealand's central bank surprises by standing pat

 By Tom Westbrook

-SINGAPORE, Nov 13 (Reuters) - The New Zealand dollar soared 1% on Wednesday after the country's central bank unexpectedly left interest rates on hold, while most other currencies trod water.
+SINGAPORE, Nov 13 (Reuters) - The beaten-up New Zealand dollar soared 1% on Wednesday after the central bank unexpectedly left interest rates on hold, while most other major currencies were little changed.

 "It's flying.
-Massive surprise," said Imre Speizer, head of New Zealand strategy at Westpac Bank in Auckland.
+It was a massive surprise," said Imre Speizer, head of New Zealand strategy at Westpac Bank in Auckland.
 "There's a lot of position exiting going on."

-Almost all analysts had forecast a cut in the 1% benchmark rate to a record-low 0.75%, with futures markets having priced in a better-than-75% chance of a cut as slack spending and a global slowdown held New Zealand's economic growth at a six-year low.
+Almost all analysts had forecast a cut in the 1% benchmark rate to a record-low 0.75%.
+Futures markets had priced in a better-than-75% chance of a cut as slack spending and a global slowdown held New Zealand's economic growth at a six-year low.

+But after two cuts this year, the Reserve Bank of New Zealand said it saw no urgency to ease policy again.
+Short positions, which had crept up to their highest level in more than four years NZDNETUSD=, unwound fast.

-The kiwi NZD zoomed almost a cent higher to $0.6403 after the decision was announced, putting it on track for its steepest daily gain in a year.
+The kiwi NZD=D3 zoomed almost a cent higher after the decision, before settling a percentage point stronger for the day at $0.6303.
 Yields on two-year New Zealand bonds NZ2YT=RR jumped by their most in more than two years.

-The Reserve Bank of New Zealand said aggressive easing earlier this year meant current settings were appropriate, but left the door open for more stimulus.

-The kiwi later gave up some of its gains to settle around $0.6395, and moves elsewhere in Asian hours were modest.
+The currency has been one of the worst performing majors this year, dropping 4.7%.
+The day's rise, while other currencies were mostly flat, has it on track for its sharpest one-day jump since January.

 "It's all been about the New Zealand dollar," said Commonwealth Bank FX analyst Joe Capurso.

-Against other currencies, the U.S. dollar was only a touch weaker after U.S. President Donald Trump said in a speech overnight that a trade deal with China was "close," but failed to provide any further details.
+Elsewhere, the U.S. dollar was mixed and moves slight as investors looked for news on U.S.-China trade negotiations and awaited testimony from Federal Reserve Chairman Jerome Powell before a congressional committee at 1600 GMT.

+The first public hearings in Trump's impeachment inquiry also begin an hour earlier at 1500 GMT.

-Hopes for an imminent deal to wind back tit-for-tat tariffs the world's two largest economies have imposed on each other have lifted the dollar 1% this week to a one-month high of 98.423 overnight against a basket of currencies .DXY.
+Hopes for an imminent deal to wind back tit-for-tat tariffs the world's two largest economies have imposed on each other have lifted the dollar 1% this week to an overnight one-month high of 98.423 against a basket of currencies .DXY.

-It was a touch below that level in Asian trade, though moves were slight as investors waited for more concrete news.
+Jitters over violence in Hong Kong and a lack of fresh details on trade talks in an overnight speech from U.S. President Donald Trump provided some support, holding the greenback steady and also lifting the safe-haven Swiss franc.

 Trump's speech at the Economic Club of New York mostly reprised well-worn criticism of the U.S. Federal Reserve for failing to cut interest rates deeply enough and rhetoric about China's "cheating" on trade.

-However his remark that a deal "could happen soon," was enough to keep the dollar holding most of those recent gains.
+However his remark that a deal "could happen soon," was enough to steady the dollar, while his threats of further tariffs if talks fail knocked the Chinese yuan.CNY/

 "(It) was heavy on rhetoric and light on detail, leaving markets none the wiser," National Australia Bank's senior FX strategist Rodrigo Catril said in a note.

-Against the Japanese yen JPY= the dollar was a touch weaker at 108.93 yen - not far below the 5-1/2-month high of 109.48 yen it hit last week.

-The dollar scaled a month-high against the euro EUR= overnight and steadied near that level at $1.012 on Wednesday.

-China's yuan weakened past the 7-per-dollar mark after the speech and fell a little further to 7.0212 per dollar in onshore trade on Wednesday CNY=.
+China's yuan weakened past the 7-per-dollar mark after the speech and fell a little further to 7.0178 per dollar on Wednesday.
+CNY=

-The British pound GBP= was steady at $1.2850, after a brief boost from the Brexit Party's decision not to contest Conservative-held seats at December's election faded.

-The Australian dollar AUD=D3 was pinned at $0.6837 by weak, but largely inline, wages data.

 (Reporting by Tom Westbrook.
 Editing by Lincoln Feast & Shri Navaratnam)